 Too much stress can cause a variety of issues, both physical and emotional.
 Some of the physical symptoms include headaches, tension, nausea, and even crying episodes.
 Everyone has stress in their lives at one time or another, but it can affect people in different ways.
 Sometimes your body may surprise you with a crying episode out of nowhere.
 The best way to deal with this is to find the source of your stress and eliminate it, if possible.
 Sometimes it is impossible to eliminate your stress, for example, if you're feeling stressed at work.
 But you can find healthy ways to relieve stress such as exercise, yoga, or therapy.

 When your body is tired, you're not functioning at 100 percent.
 Fatigue, like stress, is part of everyone's life at one time or another.
 We need sleep to stay healthy, and if we do not get enough sleep, our bodies can react in strange ways.
 It's been discovered that crying episodes and negative mood changes occur if you do not get at least five hours of sleep every night.
 To prevent chronic episodes of crying, it's important to make sure you get at least seven hours of sleep every day.
 If you are having trouble sleeping, talk to your doctor about this because it may be a symptom of an underlying illness; mental or physical or possibly both.

 Similar to stress, anxiety affects our bodies in different ways and crying may be one of them.
 Some of the other symptoms of anxiety include:

 - Difficulty concentrating

 One of the most common reasons for crying is depression.
 It may be a temporary feeling of depression that only lasts for a few days caused by an incident that made you sad.
 However, it also may be a more serious form of depression such as clinical depression or major depressive disorder.
-Some of the other symptoms of depression besides crying episodes include:
+Some of the other symptoms of depression besides crying include: